cdkini/Okra/README.md

 <i>Please note that the contents of this repository were designed and implemented solely for educational purposes.
 The Okra development team has no intentions of monetization or commercialization and exists solely to reinforce the value of open source software and its community.</i>

 ### Playground
-To test out the language, visit [our playground](https://repl.it) as hosted on Repl.it!
+To test out the language, visit [the official Okra playground](https://repl.it) as hosted on Repl.it!
 Please note that due to size and dependency restrictions, all language features may not be supported.

 Playground version: <b><i>1.0.0</i></b>